Verification

 Claim Provenance Links

 Source-backed claims and their references are maintained at /sources.
-Method-specific boundaries are documented at /methodology.

 Together, these pages form the public trust layer behind Evidentity's visible positioning.